tardigrade-10/flask-text-generation/README.md

 # flask-text-generation

-## Simple web app for text generation using pytorch and pentagram-gram model.
+## Simple web app for text generation using pytorch and pentagram model.

 This repo contains a sample code to show how to create a Flask API server by deploying our PyTorch model.